matsengrp/phippery/README.md

 `phippery` uses
 [click](https://click.palletsprojects.com/en/7.x/) as a CLI manager.
 This means that phippery has nested help pages for each command available.
-Currently, the CLI is mostly used for as a utility to

 ```
 Usage: phippery [OPTIONS] COMMAND [ARGS]...